romm/formz/Documentation/04-DeveloperManual/JavaScript/Field.rst

 Field
 =====

-You can find below the list of available function for a **field instance**:
+You can find below the list of available functions for a **field instance**:

 =========================================================================================================================== ====================================================================
 Function                                                                                                                    Description